Saint Library

 Birth in Pannonia

-Born to a Roman military officer in Sabaria, Pannonia — a provincial city in what is now Hungary — Martin entered the world destined by law and family duty for a soldier's life.
+Born to a Roman military officer in Sabaria, Pannonia — a provincial city in what is now Szombathely, Hungary — Martin entered the world destined by law and family duty for a soldier's life.

 335